$\alpha$ Effect and Magnetic Diffusivity $\beta$ in Helical Plasma under Turbulence Growth: Methods

 To find \(\alpha\) and \(\beta\), we can either use direct substitution or apply a simple trick.
 Here, we introduce the simpler method.
-By multiplying Eq.~(\ref{Em1}) by 2 and subtracting it from Eq.~(\ref{Hm1}), we obtain an equation for \(\overline{H}_M - 2\overline{E}_M\).
-Conversely, by adding the two equations, we derive another equation for \(\overline{H}_M + 2\overline{E}_M\).
+By multiplying Eq.~(\ref{Em1}) by 2 and subtracting it from Eq.~(\ref{Hm1}), we obtain an equation for \(\overline{H}_\mathrm{M} - 2\overline{E}_\mathrm{M}\).
+Conversely, by adding the two equations, we derive another equation for \(\overline{H}_\mathrm{M} + 2\overline{E}_\mathrm{M}\).
 From these, we can proceed to derive the desired expressions:

 We also need to verify the results with numerically simulated data before applying them to real-world data.
-To obtain the profiles, a data set of \(\overline{E}_M(t)\) and \(\overline{H}_M(t)\) from direct numerical simulations (DNS) with time intervals is required.
+To obtain the profiles, a data set of \(\overline{E}_\mathrm{M}(t)\) and \(\overline{H}_\mathrm{M}(t)\) from direct numerical simulations (DNS) with time intervals is required.
 We used an approximation such as

-The \(\alpha\) and \(\beta\) profiles shown in Figs.~4, 5, and 6 were generated using this method with DNS data.
+The various \(\alpha\) and \(\beta\) profiles shown in Figs.~4, 5, and 6 were generated using this method with DNS data.
 This approach provides the reference profiles for determining \(\alpha\) and \(\beta\).
 Moreover, it requires only large-scale magnetic data, which are relatively easy to measure.
-However, the method has a significant limitation when the large-scale helical magnetic field becomes saturated, i.e., \(2\overline{E}_M \sim \pm \overline{H}_M\) (see Figs.~\ref{f2a}, \ref{f2c}, \ref{f2e}), \ref{f2c_new}, \ref{f2d_new}.
-In such cases, the logarithmic function is not well defined as the argument approaches zero. $\alpha$ and $\beta$ depend on the difference between $|\overline{H}_M|$ and $\overline{E}_M$.
+However, the method has a significant limitation when the large-scale helical magnetic field becomes saturated, i.e., \(2\overline{E}_\mathrm{M} \sim \pm \overline{H}_\mathrm{M}\) (see Figs.~\ref{f2a}, \ref{f2c}, \ref{f2e}), \ref{f2c_new}, \ref{f2d_new}.
+In such cases, the logarithmic function is not well defined as the argument approaches zero. $\alpha$ and $\beta$ depend on the difference between $|\overline{H}_\mathrm{M}|$ and $\overline{E}_\mathrm{M}$. {Below is a portion of our IDL code script for $\alpha$ and $\beta$ in Eq.~(\ref{alphaSolution3}), (\ref{betaSolution3}) from the large scale magnetic energy ($spec\_mag$(i, j)) and helicity ($spechel\_mag$(i, j))}:

+Here, `spec\_mag', `spechel\_mag' are from pencil\_code power spectrum data for magnetic energy and magnetic helicity in Fourier space.

-\subsection{Derivation of $\beta$ with $E_V$ and $H_V$}
+\subsection{Derivation of $\beta$ with $E_\mathrm{V}$ and $H_\mathrm{V}$}